duderstadt-lab/mars-docs/examples/dynamic_fret.md

 Table 2: Overview of definitions of intensity values with their corresponding names in the Molecule Archive.

 ##### The AO Archive
+First, make sure to clear all entries from the ROI Manager using the Delete button with no ROI selected.
+This will ensure the new collection of AO ROIs are not added to the previous set of ROIs used for FRET.
 To create the acceptor only (AO) Archive, follow the same procedure as outlined in section 'The FRET Archive' with the only difference being that in this case colocalizing peaks should be filtered out.
 This is done by checking the 'Remove colocalizing ROIs' in the Transform ROIs dialog under the Colocalize tab.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/TransformROIs_AO_Colocalize.png' width='350'></div>